Jetstream2 Allocations Overview¶

 Start-Up¶

 Start-Up allocations feature a lower barrier to entry and lower access to resources.
-They serve a function similar to a Jetstream2 trial allocation in that they allow users to “test drive” as a Jetstream2 user to better understand how Jetstream2 works as well as to get a better sense of their own computing needs for their research in pursuit of a Pilot allocation.
+They allow users to get acquainted with Jetstream2 to better understand how it works and to get a better sense of their own computing needs for their research in pursuit of a Pilot allocation.
 For more detailed information, including eligibility and documentation requirements, please see NAIRR Pilot Start-Up Project Request.

 Pilot¶